Do you really want to read another predictable article that offers up three easy steps to fix this flaw or…

 Keep in mind that when you’re first introduced to the TGU, it can seem very intimidating and complex, but after you see it broken down into segments, you’ll see that it’s really just a series of very simple and precise movements.
 Once you get the hang of it, I guarantee you’ll absolutely love practicing this graceful exercise.

-GGS Advisory Board Member Karen Smith, does a great job breaking down the Turkish Get-Up in this video:
+GGS Advisory Board Member Karen Smith, does a great job breaking down the Turkish Get-Up in this video (and she wrote a whole article about it, too!):

-And in this video, you can see Molly channeling her inner Neghar with a 32 kg/70 lb. getup.
+And in this video, you can see Molly channeling her inner Neghar with a 32 kg/70-pound getup.

 While it may take a little practice to feel familiar with the body position in the Lumberjack squat, once you have the correct body angle, it’s a very smooth movement.
 We like this move because it’s powerful in the ascent.
 This squat movement allows for a lot of range of motion, it’s kind to the spine because it’s front-loaded, and is completely engaging from head to toe.